serokell/blog-posts/typescript-for-haskellers/article.md

 It takes your current state and a function, which takes a draft and applies changes.
 And in the end, it creates a new `nextA` state without any changes in  `a`.

-And finally, there are three interesting optics libraries that can help you work with immutable data structures:
+There are also three interesting optics libraries that can help you work with immutable data structures:

 * [`optics-ts`](https://github.com/akheron/optics-ts).
 The newest and more TypeScript-oriented optics library.
 * [`monocle-ts`](https://github.com/gcanti/monocle-ts).
 This one supports TypeScript and is a partial porting of Scala monocle.